lauk20/APCSFinalProject/README.md

 ## Development Log
 ### 6/5/21
 **Kenny Lau:** Made the Chess 960 mode setup.
 Spent time fixing the castling for the time.
+Chess 960 mode is also selectable with the change mode button.

 ### 6/4/21
 **Kenny Lau:** Fixed the 3-fold repetition stalemate.
 Implemented the undo feature.